Hark

 Saradross

-Saradross isn't an easy place to be, and an even harder place to live.
-Nowhere is the class divide more clearly defined than in this city, where it is more accurate to say that two cities share a river.
-The White River, named before the industrial boom of the Sixth Godsbirth, is now the most polluted stretch of water in all of Cruidlex, and it is that toxic waste that separates East End from West End.
-The city is rife with problems, strife, and crime, much of which the powers that be—namely the politicians and the Thieves' Guild—have no interest in resolving.
+Saradross isn't an easy place to live.
+Nowhere is the class divide more clear than in this city.
+Divided cleanly down the middle separating those who have from those who don't.
+The White River, named before the industrial boom of the Sixth Godsbirth, is now the most polluted stretch of water in all of Crudilex, and it is that toxic waste that separates East End from West End.
+The city is rife with problems, strife, and crime, much of which the powers that be, namely the politicians and the Thieves' Guild, have no interest in resolving.
+Those in power are only interested in how many pockets they can empty.
+There's a saying among its citizens: "Saradross is altruism’s grave."

 The Relentless Witness

-Yet, even this terrifying weapon harbored a fatal flaw: it was piloted by mortal men.
-This weakness became its undoing after its very first flight.
+The horrific majesty of the Witness was undone during its very first flight.
 Chaos erupted in the control room, culminating in regicide.
 King Infante du Collora was slain at the helm by none other than his son, the prince.
 In the ensuing madness, the dreadnought veered off course, its immense bulk plunging into the Soughtsoul Mountains.
 The indestructible ship buried itself deep into the mantle of the world, its blackiron hull protruding from the mountainside like a colossal blade.
-To this day, the Relentless Witness remains where it fell, a grim monument to ambition and hubris—a black knife wedged into the heart of the earth, defying time yet cold and dead.
+To this day, the Relentless Witness remains where it fell, a grim monument to ambition and hubris, a black knife wedged into the heart of the earth, defying time. cold and dead.

 The Savanna of Riddles

 The vast drylands between Old Colloran and Hark were once an unrelenting desert during the Age of Adventurers, home to a single mysterious creature: the Colossus of Riddles.
-This towering behemoth of sandstone, headless and inscrutable, roamed the desert in an endless circle, awaiting its prophesied clash with the Leviathan—a battle said to herald the end of the world.
+This towering behemoth of sandstone, headless and inscrutable, roamed the desert in an endless circle, awaiting its prophesied clash with the Leviathan, a battle said to herald the end of the world.
 Wherever the Colossus tread, the shifting sands hardened beneath its immense weight, forming a continuous path of sandstone.

 Now, nearly 50 years later, the Colossus has vanished, leaving only its path behind.
 In its absence, the barren desert has undergone a miraculous transformation into a verdant savanna teeming with life.
 Yet, the great ring of hardened ground remains like a road crossing the drylands.